Educational coffee talks

-Please join us for our first Coffee Talk featuring Desiree LaBeaud, MD, MS. Dr. LaBeaud is an expert in her field of infectious disease focusing her efforts on understanding the risk factors and long-term health consequences of arboviral infections, including Zika.
-Dr. LaBeaud will be addressing parenting concerns surrounding pediatric infectious diseases and her current research at Stanford University.
+Desiree LaBeaud, MD, MS is an expert in her field of infectious disease focusing her efforts on understanding the risk factors and long-term health consequences of arboviral infections, including Zika.
+Dr. LaBeaud addressed parenting concerns surrounding pediatric infectious diseases and her current research at Stanford University.

 Evolutionary Secrets Inside Children's Brains

 Members enjoyed a presentation and discussion led by Dr. Yun.
 Dr Yun is President of Palo Alto Investors, a $1.6 billion hedge fund where he has been investing in healthcare since 1998.
 He received his B.A. from Harvard and his M.D. from Duke.
 He is bard certified in radiology and completed his residency and fellowship at Stanford, where he served on the clinical staff from 2000 to 2006.
 Dr. Yun is a contributor to various magazines on topics such as investing, evolution, and healthcare.
 Recently, he donated the $1 million Palo Alto Prize to nurture revolutionary science aimed at ending aging (www.paloaltoprize.org).